EyasuTeshome/shifttracker/interview-prep/update-your-linkedin-page-based-on-feedback.md

 ## Project Setup

 - Open up your LinkedIn.
 - Open the written and numerical feedback from your project reviewer, including any feedback they may have left via video platforms like Loom.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ## Using project reviewer feedback to improve your LinkedIn